cinthyarondon/pepito-company-infrastructure/README.md

 Infrastrucure repository

-Each branch represents an environment
+Each branch represents an environment.

+In this project, the repository configuration was based on the *one central repository* model.